mizdebsk/radii/README.md

 rhel-drivers
 ============

-a tool for hardware driver management on RHEL
+Hardware driver manager for RHEL

 The rhel-drivers tool is a command-line utility that provides a consistent interface for installing and maintaining third-party